zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 | ---------------- | --------- |
 | A single Asset Library | Organizations <br />User Groups <br /> Individual Users |

 Making Role assignments for Asset Libraries is nearly identical to making assignments for Sites: assign Users to an Asset Library Role in the Memberships section of the Asset Library's People sub-menu.
-To make these assignments,

 1. Go to the [Asset Library](../../site-building/understanding-asset-libraries.md) Menu &rarr; People &rarr; Memberships.